 Document your Emergency Action Plan

 As an event planner, you know how important it is to document everything ahead of time.
 When it comes to your emergency action plan, you should focus on making your documentation as unambiguous and concise as possible.
-This sample flow chart by the Pennsylvania Emergency Management Agency is a great example.

 Have a Communications Contingency Plan